msaxena25/Web-development-notes/Web/v8-engine.md

 - Its ability to compile WebAssembly ensures compatibility with modern web applications.

 V8's design ensures high performance, making it the backbone of Chrome, Node.js, and many other platforms.

+# Why Heap data structure is used by v8 engine ?

+The V8 engine, like many other programming languages and runtimes, utilizes a heap data structure for several key reasons:

+**1. Dynamic Memory Allocation:**

+* **Flexibility:** JavaScript is a dynamically typed language, meaning variable types can change during runtime.
+The heap provides a flexible pool of memory where objects and data structures of varying sizes can be allocated and deallocated as needed.
+* **Object Allocation:** Objects in JavaScript, such as arrays, functions, and custom objects, are typically stored on the heap.
+This allows for efficient management of complex data structures and their properties.

+**2. Garbage Collection:**

+* **Automatic Memory Management:** The heap is essential for garbage collection, a process that automatically reclaims memory occupied by objects that are no longer referenced by the program.
+This prevents memory leaks and ensures efficient memory utilization.
+* **Efficient Reclamation:** Garbage collection algorithms, such as mark-and-sweep or generational collection, work effectively on heap-allocated memory.

+**3. Sharing Data Between Functions:**

+* **Global Scope:** Variables declared in the global scope are typically stored on the heap, making them accessible from any part of the program.
+* **Function Closures:** Closures, which are functions that "remember" variables from their enclosing scope, rely on the heap to store these variables even after the enclosing function has returned.

+**4. Complex Data Structures:**

+* **Linked Lists, Trees, Graphs:** These data structures often involve dynamically allocated nodes that are interconnected.
+The heap provides the necessary flexibility to create and manage these complex structures.

+**In summary:**

+The heap is a fundamental component of the V8 engine, enabling dynamic memory allocation, efficient garbage collection, sharing data between functions, and supporting complex data structures.
+It plays a crucial role in the performance and memory management of JavaScript applications.